twidi/streamdeckfs/README.md

 Note that before being able to use the API commands listed below, you must have run successfully at least once the `make-dirs` or `run` commands.
 This is needed to store information about the StreamDeck, because the API does not connect to it (it only touches files).

-With these commands you can, for a page, key, text, image, or event:
+With these commands you can, for a page, key, text, image, event or variable:

 - list them
 - get its path